latticecut/Wardley_Chapter2_Finding_a_path/README.md

 # Motivation

-Wardley Mapping has proved a useful tool for that can serve as a basis for framing technology evolution and business strategy.
+Wardley Mapping has proved a useful tool for that can serve as a basis for framing the analysis of technology maturity and business strategy.

-This is an example of visualizing Wardley Maps and Value Chain dependancy networks in LaTeX.
+This is an example of visualizing Wardley Maps and Value Chain dependency networks in LaTeX.
 It aims to provide a simple and easy method to create, visualize and modify Wardley Maps that is consistent with best practise in document management and version control.

 The example is based on the PGF/Ti*k*Z languages for producing vector graphics from a geometric/algebraic description.
 PGF is a lower-level language, while Ti*k*Z is a set of higher-level macros that use PGF and an interpreter written in TeX by Till Tantau.

 Particular focus is made on the software usability and interoperability with other tools.
-Simple maps can be directly created within LaTeX, while more complex networks can be imported from external sources (e.g. NetworkX, QGIS, ...) although I don't go that far in this project.
+Simple maps can be directly created in LaTeX, while more complex networks can be imported from external sources (e.g. NetworkX, QGIS, ...) although I don't go that far in this project.

 This example makes use of tikz-network.sty from Juergen Hackl but you can just use plain Ti*k*Z as necessary.